Bassim789/pattern-web/README.rst

 Clicking on the **Send** button executes the request.
 The **Info** box above indicates the number of segments sent (in case any matches the request).
 For more informations about the **Info** box : read `3.
 Messages`_.

-Depending on which search engine is selected, different options appear on the basic interface.
+Depending on which search engine is selected, different options appear on the interface.
 These specific aspects are stated below.

 2.1.1 Twitter
 ~~~~~~~~~~~~~~~~~~